ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 The Authorization Server and Resource Server SHALL support the following extensions to the JWT access token for a list of groups a subject is member of:
 -	name: Name of the organization/group.
 The name SHALL be a string.
--	id: The id of the organization/group.The id SHALL be an OID in the format of an URN
+-	id: The id of the organization/group.The id SHALL be an OID in the format of a URN

 The ch_group extension claims shall be wrapped in an "extensions" object with key 'ch_group’ and a JSON array containing the JSON objects with properties name and id.
-The id SHALL be an OID in the format of an URN.
+The id SHALL be an OID in the format of a URN.

 {:class="table table-bordered"}
 | ch_group array element | Optionality | XUA Attribute EPR                                   | Remark                                                                                                                                          |